 Achieving Pregnancy Over 40

-Realization that natural conception and pregnancy may not happen can be heartbreaking, but according to all the couples we work with, it is best to try, than not try at all.
+The realization that natural conception and pregnancy may not happen can be heartbreaking, but according to all the couples we work with, it is best to try, than not try at all.
 Take the time to properly prepare for pregnancy.
 We encourage all people we work with to have an open heart and mind!
-It is a very valuable tool to be level headed when making the decision to become a parent and reviewing all the options for your age group in achieving that goal!
+It is a very valuable tool to be level-headed when making the decision to become a parent and reviewing all the options for your age group in achieving that goal!

 Only you can determine what is best for your life and for your body.
 Should you choose to move forward and have a child of your own, that is your very personal choice.